 Somewhere among all the art work, photos, and birthday cards I’ve saved over the years are a few sheets of drawing paper with crayoned sketches, fastened together with string to make a little book – a precious piece of memorabilia from my son’s childhood.

 Noah must have been about four when we took him on his first plane trip to Aruba.
-I remember we had a three-piece set of luggage in black-watch plaid, and I told Noah the smallest one was his.
+I had bought a set of matching luggage in three sizes, and I told Noah the smallest one was his.
 Together he and I packed it, and as we checked in at the airport counter, he proudly told the agent, “Mine is the little one.”

 When we landed and were waiting at baggage claim, out came the biggest suitcase – my husband’s.
 Then we spotted the middle-sized suitcase – my own.
 But Noah’s sweet little suitcase was no where in sight and you can imagine his tears!